Azure/azure-sdk-for-go/sdk/data/azcosmos/README.md

 })

 // Filter the types of events you'd like to log by removing the ones you're not interested in (if any)
+// We recommend using the default logging with no filters - but if filtering we recommend *always* including
-// If filtering we recommend *always* including `azlog.EventResponseError` since this is the event type that will help with debugging errors azlog.SetEvents(azlog.EventRequest, azlog.EventResponse, azlog.EventRetryPolicy, azlog.EventResponseError)
+// `azlog.EventResponseError` since this is the event type that will help with debugging errors azlog.SetEvents(azlog.EventRequest, azlog.EventResponse, azlog.EventRetryPolicy, azlog.EventResponseError)
 ```